bezdomniy/Rengin/README.md

 ### Bugs:
 This is early days for my renderer and there are many bugs.
 Please let me know if you find some.

+I have tested it using Vulkan and Metal backends for WGPU.
+I know that it currently does not work with the DX12 backend.